railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 is installed you can see the margins by product by using the menu :menuselection:`Sales --> Products --> Product Margins`.

-When you have clicked on the menu, Open ERP asks for an analysis period and the state of invoices.
-If no period is given, Open ERP will calculate margins on all of the operations without restriction.
-By default, however, Open ERP proposes a period of the last 12 months for analysis.
+When you have clicked on the menu, OpenERP asks for an analysis period and the state of invoices.
+If no period is given, OpenERP will calculate margins on all of the operations without restriction.
+By default, however, OpenERP proposes a period of the last 12 months for analysis.

 You can also filter the analysis on certain types of invoice: